 ARTICLE IV.
 MEMBERSHIP AND DUES

 Section 1.
-VOTING MEMBER - Voting membership in the Minnesota Chapter shall be available to any voting member of The Wildlife Society who resides or conducts professional activities within the organization area of the Chapter (Article I, Section 2).
-Only Chapter voting members may hold officer positions in the Chapter, vote on official matters affecting The Wildlife Society, and officially represent the Chapter on business of The Wildlife Society.
+VOTING MEMBER - Voting membership in the Chapter shall be available to any voting member of The Wildlife Society who resides or conducts professional activities within the organization area of the Chapter (Article I, Section 2).
+Only Chapter voting members may hold officer positions in the Chapter, vote on official matters affecting The Wildlife Society, and officially represent the Chapter on business of the Society by Board or officer appointment.

 Section 2.
-OTHER MEMBER - Other membership in the Minnesota Chapter shall be available to any person who, although either not a member of The Wildlife Society and/or resides and works outside of the Chapter's organizational area (Article I, Section 2), has an interest in the objectives and activities of the Chapter.
-Other Members shall be entitled to all rights, privileges, and responsibilities of Chapter voting members, including voting in Chapter elections and on matters affecting the Chapter, serving on Chapter Committees, and participating in Chapter activities, except those affecting The Wildlife Society or reserved for Chapter voting members.
+OTHER MEMBER - Other membership in the Chapter shall be available to any person who, although either not a member of The Wildlife Society and/or resides and works outside of the Chapter's organizational area (Article I, Section 2), has an interest in the objectives and activities of the Chapter.
+Other Members shall be entitled to all rights, privileges, and responsibilities of Chapter voting members, including voting in Chapter elections and on matters affecting the Chapter, serving on Chapter Committees, and participating in Chapter activities, except those affecting The Wildlife Society or reserved for Chapter voting members (Article IV, Section 1).

 Section 3.
-STUDENT MEMBER - Student membership in the Minnesota Chapter shall be available to any individual with current enrollment in a college or university academic program.
-Student members who are also voting members of The Wildlife Society shall be considered voting members of the Chapter.
-Student members who are not voting members of The Wildlife Society shall be considered other members.
+STUDENT MEMBER - Student membership in the Chapter shall be available to any individual with current enrollment in a college or university academic program.
+Student members who are also voting members of the Society shall be considered voting members of the Chapter.
+Student members who are not voting members of the Society shall be considered other members

 Section 4.
-RETIRED MEMBER - Retired membership in the Minnesota Chapter shall be available to any individual who has attained retirement.
-Retired members who are also voting members of The Wildlife Society shall be considered voting members of the Chapter.
-Retired members who are not voting members of The Wildlife Society shall be considered other members.
+RETIRED MEMBER - Retired membership in the Chapter shall be available to any individual who has attained retirement.
+Retired members who are also voting members of the Society shall be considered voting members of the Chapter.
+Retired members who are not voting members of the Society shall be considered other members.

 Section 5.
 CHARTER MEMBER - Voting and other members in good standing on the membership rolls as of January 1, 1948 shall be considered Charter Members.

 Section 6.
-HONORARY MEMBER - Honorary Members of the Minnesota Chapter shall be persons who, by a simple majority vote of all Chapter members, have been thus recognized for their achievements.
+HONORARY MEMBER - Honorary Members of the Chapter shall be persons who, by a simple majority vote of all Chapter members, have been thus recognized for their achievements.
 A Chapter Honorary Member need not pay Chapter dues.
-Honorary Members who are voting members of The Wildlife Society shall have the same rights and privileges as Chapter voting members (Article IV, Section 1).
-Honorary Members who are not voting members of The Wildlife Society shall have the same rights and privileges as Other Members (Article IV, Section 2).
+Honorary Members who are voting members of the Society shall have the same rights and privileges as Chapter voting members (Article IV, Section 1).
+Honorary Members who are not voting members of the Society shall have the same rights and privileges as Other Members (Article IV, Section 2).

-Section 5.
-DUES - Annual dues to be determined and approved by the Board shall be payable by each member to the Membership Chair or Treasurer no later than the start of the Annual Meeting for that Chapter year.
-Members who have not paid dues shall lose their member status in the Minnesota Chapter.
-Annual Chapter dues also may be paid to The Wildlife Society's headquarters, along with Section and The Wildlife Society dues, and subsequently will be remitted to the Chapter.

-Section 6.
-RESIGNATION - Members may resign at any time by giving notice to the Chapter's Membership Chair, or will be considered to have resigned if annual Chapter dues are not paid.

 Section 7.
+DUES - Annual dues to be determined and approved by the Board shall be payable by each member to the Treasurer no later than the start of the Annual Meeting for that Chapter year.
+Members who have not paid dues shall lose their member status in the Chapter.
+Annual Chapter dues also may be paid to the Society's headquarters, along with Section and the Society dues, and subsequently will be remitted to the Chapter.

+Section 8.
+RESIGNATION - Members may resign at any time by giving notice to the Chapter's Secretary, or will be considered to have resigned if annual Chapter dues are not paid.

+Section 9.
 REINSTATEMENT - Persons who are dropped from the rolls of the Chapter for non- payment of dues or resignation may be reinstated into membership in the Chapter upon payment of appropriate dues.